Checker Taxi: Anti-trust and gradual eclipse

 As U.S. Federal safety rules increased throughout the 1960s and 1970s, Checkers kept pace and despite having the same basic body design, Checker enthusiasts can often identify the year of a Checker based on its safety equipment.
 For example, starting in 1963, amber parking/directional lights were used up front.
 1964 models introduced lap belts in front, energy-absorbing steering columns came in 1967.
 1968 models featured round side marker lights on fenders along with shoulder belts, and 1969s introduced headrests for front outboard seating positions.

 1970 began the use of full-size Chevrolet steering columns and steering wheels.
 1973 and 1974 models replaced the chrome-plated bumpers for larger, beam-type units that were painted aluminum and protected the lights in a 5-mph impact.
 The 1975 and later models were labeled "Unleaded Fuel Only", and 1978 introduced the new delta-style Chevrolet steering wheel.
 In the 1970s, power steering and power-assisted front disc brakes became standard.
 In 1978, the windshield wipers became parallel-action.

 During the late 1960s and 1970s, Checker sold a few specialized versions of the A11.
 These included the Medicar and the Aerobus.
 The Medicar was introduced in 1969 and was designed to function as an ambulance, or transporter for wheelchair using passengers.
 The rear doors were large enough to allow a wheelchair to enter the car, and they swung open almost 180 degrees.
 This car also featured a raised roof, and facilities to lock a wheelchair to the floor when in motion.
 The Aerobus was a stretched version of the A12W Station Wagon.
 It accommodated up to 12 passengers and was marketed as an airline shuttle.

 Despite its reputation as a basic taxicab, luxury, limousine-type Marathons were also available mostly in later years.
 One A-12E model, specially built for the wife of the CEO of the company, remains in brand-new condition with less than 50 miles on the odometer.
 Checker limos offered vinyl roofs with opera windows, power-assisted accessories, and luxurious upholstery.

 The final Checker A11/A12s were manufactured in 1982, when Checker exited the automobile manufacturing business.
-The company continued operation at partial capacity making parts for General Motors until January 2009 when it declared bankruptcy.
+The company continued operations at partial capacity making parts for General Motors until January 2009 when it declared bankruptcy.